opnsense/docs/source/development/frontend/models_fieldtypes.rst

 PortField
 ------------------------------------

-Check if the input contains a valid portnumber or (optionally) predefined service name.
+Check if the input contains a valid port number or (optionally) predefined service name.
 Can be a range when :code:`EnableRanges` is set to :code:`Y`.